Mitigating Unintended Memorization with LoRA in Federated Learning for LLMs: Introduction

 \section{Introduction}

 Large language models (LLMs) have been shown to achieve state-of-the-art performance over most relevant natural language processing (NLP) tasks \citep{zhao2023survey}.
-There is an emerging and significant interest in fine-tuning LLMs to conduct tasks over specialized domains such as medicine \citep{thirunavukarasu2023large, yang2022large} and finance \citep{wu2023bloomberggpt, li2023large}.
-These fields handle inherently sensitive user data, necessitating additional mechanisms to prevent data exposure.
-A well-studied paradigm for collaboratively training a machine learning (ML) model over a cluster of clients without sharing local data is federated learning (FL) \citep{mcmahan2016fedavg, kairouz2021advances}.
+Following these advances, there is significant interest in fine-tuning LLMs for downstream tasks over specialized domains such as medicine \citep{Singhal2023, thirunavukarasu2023large, yang2022large}, law \citep{cui2024chatlaw} or finance \citep{wu2023bloomberggpt, li2023large}.
+Given the inherent confidentiality of user data involved in these fields, as well as the increasing number of studies showing LLMs' propensity to expose training data \citep{nasr2025scalable, carlini2023quantifying, hou2025impact, hayes-etal-2025-measuring, leybzon-kervadec-2024-learning, zeng2024exploring, biderman2023emergent}, there is a crucial need for additional privacy mechanisms.
+One such mechanism for data-constrained parties is federated learning (FL), a widely-studied paradigm enabling multiple data parties, called \textit{clients}, to collaboratively train a machine learning model without sharing local data \citep{mcmahan2016fedavg, kairouz2021advances}.

-Although FL respects data sovereignty by allowing training samples to remain decentralized, most FL works do not address the memorization problem: an FL-trained LLM may still memorize client training data.
-Indeed, memorization is observable in most, if not all, LLMs \citep{carlini2019secret, carlini2022quantifying, carlini2021extracting}, with some work arguing that memorization is required to learn natural speech patterns \citep{dourish2004we, feldman2020does}.
-While there is a wealth of research focused on preventing data reconstruction \citep{huang2021evaluating} and improving differential privacy \citep{el2022differential} within the FL literature, very few have explored the propensity and prevention of FL-trained LLMs to leak training data \citep{thakkar2020understanding}.

-In this work, we demonstrate an intuitive and efficient strategy for reducing memorization during LLM fine-tuning: low-rank adaptation (LoRA) \citep{hu2021lora}.
-In fact, we observe that LoRA fine-tuning mitigates regurgitation of synthetically-injected sensitive data in both the federated and centralized settings.
-This includes exact token matching \citep{carlini2022quantifying} and approximate reproduction \citep{ippolito2023verbatim}.
-As LoRA combines the benefits of reduced computational \citep{hu2021lora}, memory \citep{dettmers2024qlora}, and communication overhead \citep{liu2024differentially}, its added benefit of preventing memorization makes it an ideal strategy for FL fine-tuning of LLMs.
+An early study by \citet{thakkar2020understanding} of a 1.3M parameter LSTM next-word predictor \citep{hard2019federated} showed that FL significantly reduces unintended memorization compared to centralized learning (CL).
+Yet, it is unclear whether FL remains effective at preventing recent multi-billion parameter models with Transformers architectures \citep{vaswani2023attentionneed} from memorizing training data and exposing sensitive information at inference time.